Sampling random graphs with specified degree sequences

-In the analysis and modeling of networks, random graph models are widely used as both a substrate for numerical experiments and as a null model or reference distribution to evaluate whether some network statistic is typical or unusual.
-In network science, the configuration model is a special kind of random graph model, which conditions on a specified degree sequence, and allows researchers to assess and explore the structural or dynamical consequences of a network’s degree structure~\cite{molloy1998size, molloy1995critical, milo2003uniform, bender1978asymptotic, luczak1989sparse, chatterjee2011random, ring2020connected}.
-As a result, the configuration model is among the most widely used random graph models across network science, and it provides the basis for many theoretical results, e.g., the broad implications of heavy-tailed degree distributions~\cite{newman2002spread, newman2001random, leicht2006vertex, amaral2000classes, volz2008sir, miller2014epidemic, chatterjee2009contact}.
+In the analysis and modeling of networks, random graph models are widely used as both a substrate for numerical experiments and as a null model or reference distribution to evaluate whether some network statistic is typical or unusual. \blfootnote{ $^{\mathsection}$ These two authors contributed equally.} Given a sequence of non-negative integers $\{k\}$ whose sum is even, the configuration model aims at generating uniform random graphs with the degree sequence $\{k\}$.\ Thus, the configuration model is a special kind of random graph model, conditioned on a specified degree sequence, that allows researchers to assess the structural consequences of a network’s degree structure~\cite{molloy1998size, molloy1995critical, ring2020connected, newman2001random}.
+It is among the most widely used random graph models in network science~\cite{maslov2004detection, malmgren2010role, stouffer2007evidence, watts2007influentials, sundararajan2006local}, and it provides the basis for many theoretical results~\cite{chung2002average, miller2014epidemic, st2017susceptible, chatterjee2011random}.

 The configuration model for networks with self-loops and multi-edges is the most well known~\cite{newman2018networks}.
-In fact, however, there are eight different configuration models, depending on whether the random graph to be generated is vertex-labeled or stub-labeled---that is, whether or not it matters which “stub” on a vertex $i$ an edge from vertex $j$ lands on---and whether it is allowed to have self-loops and/or multi-edges (Fig.~\ref{EightGraphSpaces}).
-The distinction between these different flavours of the configuration model are not academic: Fosdick et al.~\cite{fosdick2018configuring} showed that the corresponding distributions of network statistics can differ so much that an incorrect choice of graph space can lead to spurious or even opposite conclusions about the significance of some empirical networks' observed characteristics.
+There are, in fact, eight different configuration models, depending on whether the random graph to be generated is vertex-labeled or stub-labeled---that is, whether or not it matters which “stub” on a vertex $i$ a “stub” from vertex $j$ attaches to---and whether it is allowed to have self-loops and/or multi-edges (Fig.~\ref{EightGraphSpaces}).
+The distinction between these different flavors of the configuration model has practical significance: Fosdick et al.~\cite{fosdick2018configuring} showed that the distribution of network statistics in different graph spaces can differ so much that an incorrect choice of graph space can lead to spurious or even opposite conclusions about the significance of some empirical networks' observed characteristics.